dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ![](resources/images/program-specific-dialog-with_registration.png)

-When you save a specific setting a table only with this kind of settings will appear, the table will show a summary of the specific program setting and options to edit or delete those settings for the program.
+In the case that any specific settings have been saved, a table will show up a summary with the specific configuration per program, and the options to edit or delete these settings.

 ![](resources/images/program-specific-table.png)

 ### Reset all values

-By clicking on *Reset all values*, you will restore your default settings values, in this case means no specific settings.
-To save it on Datastore and apply it to Android Capture App, you need to click on *Save*.
+By clicking on *Reset all values*, the user will restore the default settings values of the program section.
+Please note that in this case it means no specific settings per program.

+To save any configuration, the user needs to click on the *Save* button (this button is disabled for the users who doesn't have the 'ALL' authority)

 ## Data set download sync settings